 Can paying off collections raise your credit score?

 If you have collections on your credit report, you might be wondering if paying them off will raise your credit score.
-The answer isn't always straightforward, since there are many factors that go into calculating your credit score.
+The answer isn't always straightforward, since many factors go into calculating your credit score.
 However, in most cases, paying off collections will improve your credit score.

 The Bottom Line